marian-nmt/marian-examples/transformer/README.md

 described in the original paper.

 The training setting includes:
-* Fitting mini-batch sizes to 7GB of GPU memory with synchronous SGD (ADAM), which results in large mini-batches.
+* Fitting mini-batch sizes to 10GB of GPU memory with synchronous SGD (ADAM), which results in large mini-batches.
+This has been chosen to fit on GPUs with about 12GB of RAM, we leave about 2GB for the remaining training parameters.
 * Validation on external data set using cross-entropy, perplexity and BLEU
 * 6-layer (or rather block) encoder and 6-layer decoder
 * Tied embeddings for source, target and output layer
 * Label smoothing
 * Learning rate warm-up and cool-down
 * Multi-GPU training

+You can reduce the workspace size to about `-w 6000` if you want to fit on smaller GPUs with 8GB of RAM or increase it further more on GPUs with more RAM.

 The evaluation is performed on WMT test sets from 2014, 2015 and 2016 using [sacreBLEU](https://github.com/mjpost/sacreBLEU), which provides hassle-free